risd-sound/sadi/README.md

 * Meet team members and name teams
 * Quick overview of NIME (new interfaces for musical expression) and SID (sonic interaction design), examples, Pd as prototyping/development platform for mobile and embedded computing (i.e. product sound design, interactive art and music, apps and games)
 * Introduction to programming in Pd

+PART 2
 * Patch along: making a tone generator in Pd (sound synthesis basics)
 * Introduction to GUI design with MobMuPlat editor
 * Patch along: making a GUI for tone generator
 * Transferring project files to your mobile device

+PART 3
-* Using system messages for accessing device sensors
+* Using system messages for accessing device sensors (tilt data)
-* Patch along: using accelerometer data with tone generator

-PART 2

-* Interaction ideas, looking at MobMuPlat examples
 * Sampling (manipulating recorded sound)
-* Tour of a drum machine
-* Tour of sample scrubbers

-PART 3
+* Interaction ideas, looking at other examples, MobMuPlat examples

-* Group assignment and discussion
+* Group assignment: research and modify examples, experiment, create "sound multiple"
-* Work-time and assistance
+* Discussion, work-time

 ---